 So last weekend we ventured south to The Belfry Hotel in Wishaw, West Midlands which is a well known golf hotel resort.
-The journey from North Yorkshire took just over two hours and as the hotel is located at the centre of the country, it is ideally situated for anyone living in the UK as it is well supplied by excellent road links.
+The journey from North Yorkshire took just over two hours.
+The hotel is located at the centre of the country and is ideally situated for anyone living in the UK, as it is well supplied by excellent road links.

-The hotel has various places to eat including The Ryder Grill which offers a la carte dining, Rocca’s Pizza Pasta restaurant, Brabazon Lounge which offers the most amazing afternoon tea and finally Sam’s Club House which provides classic pub style food with glorious views over the golf courses.
+The hotel has various places to eat including The Ryder Grill which offers a la carte dining.
+Rocca’s Pizza Pasta restaurant which offers a pizza/ pasta selection.
+Brabazon Lounge offers the most amazing afternoon tea and finally Sam’s Club House which provides classic pub style food with glorious views over the golf courses.
 Ooh, and just an added extra for a coffee lover like me.
 There is actually a Starbucks situated within the hotel which also sells essentials for hotel guests as well as yummy coffee ( and cakes ! )

 There is also a fabulous pool, leisure club and Spa which is well worth a visit.
 The pool is so nice and welcoming after a hard day on the golf course to relax those aching muscles ( of which I had many)